Get all vaccines on time.

 What is hepatitis B?

 Hepatitis B is a virus that attacks the liver.
 When babies get infected with hepatitis B, the virus is very likely to stay in the body forever.
 If the virus stays in the body for a long time, it can cause serious disease including permanent liver damage (cirrhosis).
 Hepatitis B is also one of the main causes of liver cancer, which can be fatal.
-This is why getting protection from the vaccine at a young age is important.
+This is why getting protection with the vaccine at a young age is important.

 The hepatitis B vaccine is given to a baby at birth if their mother has hepatitis B, or is at high risk of hepatitis B infection.
 A baby who has a household member or caregiver with hepatitis B should also get the vaccine at birth.
 For a list of those who are at higher risk of hepatitis B infection, see HealthLinkBC File #25a Hepatitis B Vaccine.